 Officials of Golestan Province have recently proposed a plan to revive the Island, making it a future spot to attract tourism.
 However, after informing readers on a bit about this Island’s history and what its economy presently sustains, I would like to throw in some of my two cents: in hopes that before Iran gets moving on this promising development, to cater to tourism and the people of Iran, it considers all other life encompassed by the Caspian on this sugary little Island.

 Below are photos near the boardwalk and pier.
 We then took a little speedboat to the Island.

 A Little History on Ashuradeh:

 Today Ashuredeh is home to Iran’s largest export company for the finest sturgeon caviar in the world.
-And, quite pricey caviar at that: I hear is sells for over $200 usd, outside of Iran.
+And, quite pricey caviar at that: I hear it sells for over $200 USD, outside of Iran.
 Over 50% of Iran’s caviar is produced near Ashūradeh Island.
 You can check out my photos to see the caviar company’s HQ below:

-They also have some of the best sturgeon kebab served on Ashuradeh Island.
+They also have some of the best sturgeon kebabs served on Ashuradeh Island.